nixworks/public/news/2013/02/21/index.md

 ##### Bank of America
 ### [A watchdog group releases a report that details write-downs of $19 billion on more than 168,000 properties by five United States banks.
 Under terms of a federal and state settlement of foreclosure-processing violations reached one year ago in March, Bank of America lost the most and had $13.5 billion in homeowner debts written off.
 The other banks are Citigroup Inc, JPMorgan Chase & Co, Wells Fargo & Co, and Ally Financial Inc. ](/news/2013/02/21/a-watchdog-group-releases-a-report-that-details-write-downs-of-19-billion-on-more-than-168-000-properties-by-five-united-states-banks-unde.md)
-_Context: United States dollars, JPMorgan Chase, Citigroup, Bank of America, Wells Fargo, Ally Financial_
+_Context: United States dollars, Ally Financial, Wells Fargo, Bank of America, JPMorgan Chase, Citigroup_

 ##### Snowstorm
 ### [A major snowstorm occurs in the Midwestern United States leading to two deaths so far. ](/news/2013/02/21/a-major-snowstorm-occurs-in-the-midwestern-united-states-leading-to-two-deaths-so-far.md)